julianthome/biofuzz-tk/README.md

 ```

 The tracer traverses each node of the parse-tree and whenever the return value of the member-function *condition* is true,
-the corresponding node will be added to the return set of nodes.
+the corresponding node is added to the return set of nodes.
 The BioFuzz Manager contains a member function *trace*
 that calls the tracer with the parse tree to search, the query and the algorithm to use.
 The two standard search
 methods breadth-first search (BFS) and depth-first search (DFS) are both implemented.
-Dependent on the algorithm, the nodes that match
+Depending on the algorithm, the nodes that match
 the user-defined condition are added in-order.
 Given the code above, the list *nodeBfs* contains the following elements: ``[+][*][+][/][-]``
 with respect to the mathematical expression ``1+4*(5+2)/10-4``.